 And I hated it.

-It felt like failure at a time when I was over my failure limit, thank you very much.
+It felt like a failure at a time when I was over my failure limit, thank you very much.

 Often times you’ll find that the muscles around your eyes and jaw are clenched.
 Maybe you’re wearing your shoulders as earrings.
 In these moments, you catch yourself tightened into a ball and you are free to release, if just for a moment.